 - Bonds, excluding Junk Bonds

 Moderate Risk Investments

-The majority of our retirement money falls into this category of investment vehicles.
+The majority of our investments fall into this category of investment vehicles.
 They provide the best balance between risk and reward for long-term investing.

-When I used to be a more active investor, I used to invest more in stocks than mutual funds.
+When I was a more active investor, I used to invest more in stocks than mutual funds.
 The majority of my stocks were blue chip stocks (i.e., DOW and S&P500 stocks).
-Now most of my investments are in low-expense mutual funds and ETFs; including about 5% in REIT funds and ETFs.
+Now most of my investments are in low-expense mutual funds and ETFs; including about 5% in Commodities.
 Although investing in individual stocks can bring greater reward, it is also riskier.
-In the end, I found it better to diversify with funds and ETFs; and leverage asset allocation instead.
+In the end, I found it better to diversify with funds and ETFs instead.

 Here is the list of investments under the moderate risk investments group:

 As far as investing goes, we do not utilize any of these in our portfolio due to its high risk nature.
 Here is the list of investments under the speculative investments group: